Article curated by Ginny Smith

 One theory is that the cues to the word you are searching for have caused your brain to recall another, similar word, which then blocks access to the word you want.
 Alternatively, it may be that the activation level of the word is strong enough for you to detect that it is there, but not strong enough to access it directly.
 Another theory suggests that because people store memories in different ways, such as through motion, sound, colour or touch, we can sometimes find it difficult to "translate" a word from memory that hasn't been used in a while.
 Storing memories in varied ways allows us to pack more information in, but sometimes makes it harder to unravel.

-Learn more about language.
+Learn more about Tip of the tongue syndrome.

 Another common yet unexplained experience is déjà vu.
 Déjà vu means ‘already seen’ and refers to the feeling that an event or location has been experienced in the past when it hasn't.
 The causes of déjà vu are poorly understood, and is difficult to study as there is no way of predicting its occurrence or inducing it.
 However there are several theories that have been suggested to explain this phenomenon.
 Some theories link déjà vu to processes involving memory, for example suggesting it occurs when the brain undergoes processes similar to those experienced previously, leading to the feeling of familiarity.
 Others believe that the effect may be due to momentary dysfunction of the nervous system.
 Unfortunately, until we find a way of inducing a déjà vu so scientists can observe it, it is likely to remain a mystery to us.

-Learn more about Déjà vu.
+Learn more about Deja vu.

 Not all memory disorders relate to failures to remember information.
 A handful of people exist with ‘Superior Autobiographical Memory’ (SAM), which means they remember everything that happens to them, from the age of around 5, for the rest of their lives.
 Which this may sound like a blessing, people with SAM can find life very difficult as their constant remembering makes attending to everyday tasks a struggle.
 We don't know why these people have this extraordinary ability.
 Imaging studies found one person with SAM to have an enlarged temporal lobe and caudate nucleus - both areas linked to memory.
 However whether this is a cause of their skill, or a consequence isn't known, and the ability is extremely rare, making it difficult to study.